Slain South Carolina doctor wrote of faith, life's fragility - WHIZ News

 “I know without a doubt that life is fragile,” the 70-year-old doctor wrote in one of his books, a collection of missives he termed “inspiring true stories” from his medical work.
 “I have come to understand that humility may be the greatest virtue.
 And I am convinced we need to take the time to say the things we deeply feel to the people we deeply care about.”

 “Life is uncertain.
 Things happen.
 Lives are unexpectedly changed or ended.
-And it happens suddenly,” he wrote in post on his blog.
+And it happens suddenly,” he wrote in his online blog entry.

 Lesslie’s lessons on faith were passed down to his children, as was evident in a statement from his family that law enforcement shared at a news conference on Thursday, a day after the attack.
 Even in their grief, the family said their “hearts are bent toward forgiveness and peace,” York County Sheriff Kevin Tolson told reporters.
 He said they were also praying for the family of Adams, a former NFL journeyman who authorities say shot and killed himself early Thursday after officers surrounded his parents’ home.